College football on television: PBS

-America One

-The America One television network, which has historically focused primarily on lower-end sports, held the broadcast rights to the Rocky Mountain Athletic Conference and Pennsylvania State Athletic Conference, both in Division II.
-It did not usually broadcast those games on its linear channel; instead, America One offers the events through pay-per-view Internet television.
-America One also holds Internet rights to the Big Sky Conference.
-In 2015, America One merged with Youtoo TV to form YTA, which carries no sports content (the sports were spun off to One World Sports, then sold to Eleven Sports Network), and the PSAC and RMAC broadcasts are now handled by the ESPN networks.

 Cable stations

 TBS became the first cable station to nationally broadcast college football live when it began airing games during the 1982 season.
 The games were aired under a special "supplemental" television contract with the NCAA.
 ESPN followed later the same year, starting with a simulcast of the Independence Bowl match-up between Kansas State and the University of Wisconsin on December 11, 1982, which was the first college football game shown live on ESPN.
-(TBS subsequently left the field for several years, but again broadcast college football games from 2002–2006, showing Big 12 and Pac-10 matchups sublicensed from Fox Sports Net.)
+(TBS subsequently left the field for several years, but again broadcast college football games from 2002 to 2006, showing Big 12 and Pac-10 matchups sublicensed from Fox Sports Net.)

 In the wake of the 1984 Supreme Court ruling that broke the NCAA monopoly, ESPN immediately began airing regular season games live, starting with a contest between Pittsburgh and BYU on September 1, 1984.
 The network aired a 48-game package that year.
 ESPN2 began broadcasting live games in 1994, ESPNU began in 2005.

 ABC gets first choice of games over the ESPN networks, especially from the American Athletic Conference, Big Ten, and ACC, because ABC and ESPN are owned by the same company.
 Many marquee games will still air on ESPN so they can air in prime-time, without being limited to regional viewers or GamePlan subscribers, but not giving non-cable owners a chance to see the games (unlike the NFL, games on ESPN are not required to be simulcast on over-the-air stations in local markets).
 This also occurs because CBS, not ABC, owns broadcast TV rights to the SEC, and thus only the ESPN networks can air the second and third-choice games (normally on Saturday nights); CBS having made the first pick.
 Likewise, FSN is the cable partner for Big 12 and Pac-12 games, and so only ABC can air games from those conference packages (it normally has the first pick), aside from a handful of games from each conference that ESPN purchases each year.

-FSN sublicensed games to TBS from 2002–2006 from the Big 12 and Pac-10 Conferences and to Versus from 2007–2010.
+FSN sublicensed games to TBS from 2002 to 2006 from the Big 12 and Pac-10 Conferences and to Versus from 2007 to 2010.
 In 2011, FSN moved those games to FX.
 Joining the Big 12 and Pac-12 Conferences on FX will be Conference USA.
 Those games moved to Fox Sports 1 upon the channel's launch in 2013.